-Earning a degree from the Department of Electrical and Computer Engineering at Wayne State University gives you the tools needed to create a faster smartphone, a thinner laptop or a more powerful automotive navigation system.
-Electrical and computer engineers design and build the gadgets people use every day, as well as the computer hardware within larger systems such as airplanes and robotic assembly lines.
+Earning a degree from the Department of Electrical and Computer Engineering at Wayne State University equips you with the skills and knowledge to design and build cutting-edge technology—whether it's a faster smartphone, a sleeker laptop, or a more powerful automotive navigation system.
+Electrical and computer engineers play a crucial role in shaping the gadgets people rely on daily, as well as the computer hardware that drives larger systems like airplanes, robotic assembly lines, and more.

-At Wayne State's College of Engineering, you'll learn from nationally renowned faculty experts and benefit from our high-impact practices of student success: hands-on experience, global perspective, undergraduate research, internships and co-ops, and community service.
+At Wayne State's College of Engineering, you'll learn from nationally renowned faculty and benefit from our high-impact student success practices, including hands-on experience, global perspective, undergraduate research, internships, co-ops, and community service.
+These opportunities will prepare you to lead the next wave of technological advancements and make a meaningful impact in the world of engineering.

 Highlights